ankitects/faqs/src/what-spaced-repetition-algorithm.md

   acquisition process does not influence a card’s ease.

 You can also check out `sched.py` and `schedv2.py` in Anki’s source code for the scheduling code.
-Here is a summary (see the [deck options](deck-options.md) section for the options that are mentioned in 'italics').
+Here is a summary (see the [deck options](https://docs.ankiweb.net/deck-options.html) section of the manual for the options that are mentioned in 'italics').

 If you press…​